dotHTM/dothtm.github.io/_posts/draft-Volume-Buttons.md

     Since the two primary orientations switch between these two modes, A matter of a few degrees can change the behavior of these buttons, and may not be reliable when operated blindly.

-    If the buttons had been placed on the upper edge of the standard Portrait mode, the mode switch would only occur in the two reversed orientations, and might not have been created as a dymanic feature at all.
+    If the buttons had been placed on the upper edge of the standard Portrait mode, the mode switch would only occur in the two reversed orientations, and might not have been created as a dynamic feature at all.

   - item: iPhone

+    Consistent with Apple Keyboards.

     On the left side of the screen when in portrait orientation (wired port on bottom).